MicrosoftDocs/learn/learn-pr/azure/deploy-vms-from-vhd-templates/includes/4-exercise-create-an-image-of-an-azure-vm-from-the-azure-cli-and-provision-a-new-vm.md

 ## Create a virtual machine using the new image

-1. Run the following command to create a new virtual machine using the **MyVMImage** image:
+1. Run the following command to create a new virtual machine using the **MyVMImage** image.
+If you're creating a virtual machine based on a Windows image, you'll be prompted for the Admin password.
+In this case, enter **Pa55w.rdDemo**:

-START HERE - ADMIN PASSWORD
     ```azurecli
     az vm create \
       --resource-group <rgn>[Sandbox reource group name]</rgn> \